gotchoices/MyCHIPs/doc/learn-protocol.md

 This is a sub-protocol by which the stock and foil agree upon the order and content of chits entered onto their copies of the tally.
 Chit order may not be particularly important from a theoretical standpoint.
 But content certainly is.
-So we will use a storage mechanism is called a [hash chain](https://en.wikipedia.org/wiki/Hash_chain).
+MyCHIPs uses a storage mechanism called a [hash chain](https://en.wikipedia.org/wiki/Hash_chain) to assure consistency in both.

 Each chit contains a hash of its other contents.
 This hash is useful for detecting if anything in the chit has changed (something we don't want to happen).